Indian martial arts: Antiquity (pre-Gupta)

 The Charanavyuha authored by Shaunaka mentions four upaveda (applied Vedas).
 Included among them are archery (dhanurveda) and military sciences (shastrashastra), the mastery of which was the duty (dharma) of the warrior class.
-Kings usually belonged to the kshatria (warrior) class and thus served as heads of the army.
+Kings usually belonged to the kshatriya (warrior) class and thus served as heads of the army.
 They typically practiced archery, wrestling, boxing, and swordsmanship as part of their education.
 Examples include such rulers as Siddhartha Gautama and Rudradaman.
 The Chinese monk Xuanzang writes that the emperor Harsha was light on his feet despite his advancing age and managed to dodge and seize an assailant during an assassination attempt.

-Many of the popular sports mentioned in the Vedas and the epics have their origins in military training, such as boxing (musti-yuddha), wrestling (maladwandwa), chariot-racing (rathachalan), horse-riding (aswa-rohana) and archery (dhanurvidya).
+Many of the popular sports mentioned in the Vedas and the epics have their origins in military training, such as boxing (musti-yuddha), wrestling (maladvandva), chariot-racing (rathachalana), horse-riding (ashva-rohana) and archery (dhanurvidya).
 Competitions were held not just as a contest of the players' prowess but also as a means of finding a bridegroom.
 Arjuna, Rama and Siddhartha Gautama all won their consorts in such tournaments.

 In the 3rd century, elements from the Yoga Sutras of Patanjali, as well as finger movements in the nata dances, were incorporated into the fighting arts.
 A number of Indian fighting styles remain closely connected to yoga, dance and performing arts.
-Some of the choreographed sparring in kalaripayat can be applied to dance and kathakali dancers who knew kalaripayat were believed to be markedly better than other performers.
+Some of the choreographed sparring in kalaripayattu can be applied to dance and kathakali dancers who knew kalaripayattu were believed to be markedly better than other performers.
 Until recent decades, the chhau dance was performed only by martial artists.
 Some traditional Indian classical dance schools still incorporate martial arts as part of their exercise regimen.